Rabu, 30 Mei 2012

 Counselling Techniques to Reduce Stress

-How do we cope with stress?
+Counselling Techniques to Reduce Stress This article was published on Monday, January 16th, 2012 How do we cope with stress?
 There are literally thousands of books, articles and websites that cover stress and stress management.
 However, the ancient and natural ways are probably still the best ways towards peace and serenity.
 The old adage, ‘prevention is better than cure’ is certainly true for stress management.
-Below are three counselling techniques counsellors can utilise with clients:
+Below are three counselling techniques counsellors can utilise with client...

 Psychological Therapies